snakemake/snakemake/docs/tutorial/additional_features.rst

 For example, the wildcard ``sample`` in the output file ``"sorted_reads/{sample}.bam"`` can be constrained to only allow alphanumeric sample names as ``"sorted_reads/{sample,[A-Za-z0-9]+}.bam"``.
 This mechanism helps to solve two kinds of ambiguity.

 * It can help to avoid ambiguous rules, i.e. two or more rules that can be applied to generate the same output file.
-Other ways of handling ambiguous rules are described in the :ref:`manual-main`.
+Other ways of handling ambiguous rules are described in the Section :ref:`snakefiles-ambiguous-rules`.
 * It can help to guide the regular expression based matching so that wildcards are assigned to the right parts of a file name.
 Consider the output file ``{sample}.{group}.txt`` and assume that the target file is ``A.1.normal.txt``.
 It is not clear whether ``dataset="A.1"`` and ``group="normal"`` or ``dataset="A"`` and ``group="1.normal"`` is the right assignment.
 Here, constraining the dataset wildcard by ``{sample,[A-Z]+}.{group}`` solves the problem.

 When dealing with ambiguous rules, it is best practice to first try to solve the ambiguity by using a proper file structure, for example, by separating the output files of different steps in different directories.